argoproj/argo-cd/docs/proposals/rebalancing-clusters-across-shards-dynamically.md

 ### Cons

-* Possibility of race conditions while flagging the shard as Unhealthy during the heartbeat process.
-Although this can be handled using the [distributed locks](https://redis.io/docs/manual/patterns/distributed-locks/) in Redis.
+* ~~Possibility of race conditions while flagging the shard as Unhealthy during the heartbeat process.
+Although this can be handled using the [distributed locks](https://redis.io/docs/manual/patterns/distributed-locks/) in Redis.~~
+As we are using ConfigMap, this Con get's removed.
+Kubernetes would give conflict errors in case multiple edits are tried on the ConfigMap at the same time.
+We can leverage this error messages to avoid race conditions.

-* In scenarios when Redis becomes unavailable, the heartbeat mechanism will pause working till the redis comes back online again.
+* ~~In scenarios when Redis becomes unavailable, the heartbeat mechanism will pause working till the redis comes back online again.
 This will also pause the dynamic redistribution of clusters till Redis comes back online.
-The redistribution of clusters will be triggered again when Redis comes back online.
+The redistribution of clusters will be triggered again when Redis comes back online.~~ We would not see this issue by using ConfigMap instead of Redis.

 ### Security Considerations

 * This would be a breaking change of converting StatefulSets to Deployments.
 Any automation done by customers which is based on the assumption that the controller is modelled as a StatefulSet would break with this change.

-* We would rely on Redis to store the current Application Controller to Shard mapping.
+* ~~We would rely on Redis to store the current Application Controller to Shard mapping.
 In case the Redis is not available, it would not affect the regular working of ArgoCD.
-The dynamic distribution of clusters among healthy shards would stop working with the heartbeat process till Redis comes back up online, but the application controllers will continue managing their workloads.
+The dynamic distribution of clusters among healthy shards would stop working with the heartbeat process till Redis comes back up online, but the application controllers will continue managing their workloads.~~ We would not rely on Redis by using ConfigMap avoiding this issue.

 ### Upgrade / Downgrade Strategy